lixinW/ship-hats-docs/ipsec-tunnel.md

 1. Click **Save**.

+Repeat the above steps for the second connection.

-## Set up custom dns server
+## Set up custom DNS server

-### To configure custom dns servers on VM that hosts the GitLab runner, complete the following steps:
+### To configure custom DNS servers on VM that hosts the GitLab runner, complete the following steps:

 1. Request the SHIP-HATS team for DNS Resolver IPs.
 1. Log in to Azure portal, and then select **Virtual machines**.